21.5in iMac (2019) vs Mac mini (2018) full review

 You can browse the various Mac mini options on Apple's website.

-Should you prefer the larger 27in display, these are the options:
+Should you prefer the larger 27in display, these are the options (all new for 2019):

 All are configurable in different ways, offering extra storage, RAM, and processor upgrades.
 Browse, configure and buy on Apple's website.

 (There's also the iMac Pro available for £4,899/$4,899, but that's a very expensive and niche product that will most likely only appeal to creative professionals, so we won't go into it here.
 If you want to see what this incredible powerhouse can do, then read our full iMac Pro review.)

 With the updated iMacs for 2019, the choice isn't so easy.
 The Mac mini is certainly the best choice if you're budget is tight and you already have a monitor.